 Dr. Carter Perkins, a talented dentist in Dunnellon, FL, offers many options to replace those missing teeth, including a dental bridge.
 Dental bridge procedures are one of the dental services that Perkins Dentistry offers to patients.
 Dr. Perkins can use a bridge to replace a single missing tooth or multiple consecutive missing teeth.

 With advances in dental technology, we can design a bridge to blend in seamlessly with surrounding natural teeth for a beautiful and stable smile.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.

 Traditional Bridge vs Implant Secured Bridge

 If implants are necessary, Dr. Perkins will coordinate your surgical implantation to ensure a seamless restoration.
-If adjacent teeth are being used to anchor the bridge, Dr. Perkins will remove enamel from the teeth to make room for the bridge.
+If we use adjacent teeth to anchor the bridge, Dr. Perkins will remove enamel from the teeth to make room for the bridge.

-The final restoration will be fit and secured to your implants or prepared teeth.
-Our dental care team will advise you on proper post treatment procedure for successful results.
+Your dentist will fit and secure the final restoration to your implants or to the prepared teeth.
+Our dental care team will advise you on proper post treatment procedures for successful results.

 Yes.
 A custom-made, modern dental bridge will fit seamlessly into your smile.
 You will need to allow a bit of time to get used to your new bridge after your initial placement.
 The restoration will feel natural after your gums get used to the bridge.
 Visit your dentist for adjustments if it’s causing pain.

 You can eat normally with a fixed dental bridge.
-We recommend avoiding extra sticky foods that may pull on your bridge or get stuck in hard-to-reach places.
-Also avoid chewing on ice and very hard things because this can cause cracks and damage to your bridge, and natural teeth as well.
+We recommend avoiding extra sticky foods that may pull on your bridge or that may be hard to remove.
+Also, avoid chewing on ice and very hard things because this can cause cracks and damage to your bridge, and natural teeth as well.